lrgr/munk/experiments/permutation-test/README.md

 	snakemake all --configfile configs/sc-sp.yml

-To generate random networks (quickly) in parallel using a cluster, you can run:
+We also include the option to speed up the process of generating networks for our permutation test by including a scipt to generate permuted networks (quickly) in parallel using a SLURM cluster.
+If you would like to generate permuted networks quickly and in parallel before you run the permutation test with Snakemake (as described above), you first can execute the following command **before** you run `snakemake all --configfile configs/sc-sp.yml`:

 	sh gen_graphs_with_slurm.sh configs/sc-sp.yml
-beforehand.

-Note that because generating 1000 random networks, as in [1], can be time consuming  other configuration files for sanity checking with synthetic data (`configs/alice-bob.yml`) or with fewer networks (`configs/sc-sp-test.yml`) are also available.
+Morevoer, because generating 1000 random networks, as in [1], can be time consuming, we have included other config files that configure permutation test runs for sanity checking/testing.
+These runs can be performed with synthetic data (using `configs/alice-bob.yml`) or with fewer permuted networks (with `configs/sc-sp-test.yml`).

 ## Scripts: